 Cazier Cabin is a historic Forest Service guard station built by the Civilian Conservation Corps in 1933.
 Located near the Greys River about 46 miles from Alpine, Wyoming, the cabin offers fishing, hiking, horseback riding, mountain biking and cross-country skiing opportunities.
-Solar powered lights are one of the modern features of the rustic dwelling.
 In winter, access is by snowmobile on a groomed trail.

 This rustic two-room guard station sleeps eight people on four bunkbeds with mattresses.
 Five additional guests may camp just outside the cabin.Drinking water, flush toilet and showers are available approximately mid-June to Labor Day.
 In winter, an outdoor vault toilet must be used.

-The cabin has a wood stove for heat and solar-powered lighting.
+The cabin has a wood stove for heat.
 The kitchen comes with basic amenities including a sink, propane range top, propane refrigerator, a dining table and chairs.